-On April 13, together with her grandparents and uncle, Zhang Meng-meng enjoyed in Ponghwa Art Theatre the joint performance of artists from different countries, who took part in the April Spring Friendship Art Festival.
+On April 13, together with her grandparents, and uncle, Zhang Mengmeng enjoyed the joint performance of artists from different countries, who took part in the April Spring Friendship Art Festival in Ponghwa Art Theatre.
 That evening I met Zhang Meng-meng for the first time in the theatre.
 As I made for the seat by the aisle from the lobby, I exchanged greetings with Zhang Jin-quan's couple standing at the first row beside the aisle and embraced Zhang Meng-meng and lifted her high in the air.
 She smiled brightly, nestling her cheek against mine, without displaying the slightest shyness.